anyaevostinar/anyaevostinar.github.io/classes/257-s25/syllabus.md

 **To earn a C in the course:** you must have 75% of the deliverables at "Proficient" and have earned 40 engagement credits.

 **To earn a B in the course:** you must have 100% of the deliverables at "Proficient" and have earned 45 engagement credits.
+If you received Not Yet Proficient on the Midterm Reflection but Proficient/Exemplary on the Final Reflection, you may still earn a B.

 **To earn an A in the course:** you must have 90% of the deliverables at "Exemplary", the remaining 10% at "Proficient" and have earned 50 engagement credits.